-Eckerd has developed a new model known as spring-into-summer.
+Eckerd offers an additional program known as spring-into-summer.
 Students register for class as part of their spring semester and prepare for travel that commences at the end of that semester.
-Destinations for these programs are announced in November of each academic year.
+Destinations for these programs are announced in late fall of each academic year.

 Want a taste of Spring Into Summer?
 Here are some things students have done on their trips:

 Please come to International Education in Seibert 100 for individual program application materials.